Infinite critical boson non-Fermi liquid

-\emph{NFL from Goldstone mode.}---When ${r<r_c}$, the system would develop the magnetic order by spontaneously selecting the ordering wavevector from the degenerate boson surface.
+{\bf{ NFL in helimagnetic ordered phase.}} When ${r<r_{\rm c}}$, the system develops a magnetic order by spontaneously selecting the ordering wavevector from the degenerate boson surface [see Supplementary Note 7 for more discussions].
 In the left corner of phase diagram in Fig.~\ref{fig2}, a helical order with an ordering wavevector at ${{\bf q}_1=q_{0} \hat{n}}$ is picked up where $\hat{n}$ is the propagating direction of the helimagnet.
 The original model in Eq.~\eqref{eq1} is invariant under a combined rotation with respect to the real space and the internal space of the magnetic orders.
 The helimagnet spontaneously breaks this continuous symmetry and thus generates gapless Goldstone modes.
 In the helimagnetic phase, a small fluctuation above the helical order parameter couples to the itinerant electrons with